waaeel/brainusage/README.md

 - Session and weekly usage tracking for Claude and Codex
 - Color-coded progress bars (green / yellow / red) based on remaining percentage
 - Configurable panel display: show any combination of Claude/Codex session and week values
-- Provider icons in the panel and popup, with Claude highlighted in orange
+- Provider icons in the panel and popup
 - Toggle the panel percentage between remaining and used
 - Desktop notifications when usage drops below 20%
 - Auto-refresh every 3 minutes with manual refresh option